Mgla96/HappyCows/README.md

 ```bash
 npx sequelize-cli db:seed:all
 ```

+## Info
+For maintainable application, we have all the database structure logic inside the models folder.
+We have automatic table creation if they don't exist in database which sequelize provides in the bin/www file - models.sequelize.sync().
+We just need to worry about setting up the tables properly which are all located in the models folder.
+Note when we change data in models, we might need to modify the migrations file of that model.

+The SQL queries could be found under the apis folder which we have separated for those needed for the admin as well as for users.
+We also have a folder named "sql" which holds the cron jobs needed to run the game.
+These need to be manually added onto the server seperately.

+The seeders folder allows us to put in sample data so we could run "npx sequelize-cli db:seed:all" command to put it in our data table.
+Although we did not put any data into this folder so it would not work.

 ## How to write APIs
 **STEP 1**
 Create `[your_name].js` at `/routes` directory with following content